ABOUT THE HEAD COACH

-Since he took over the program in 2010, the Sea Kings have appeared in all 12 CIF post-season playoff tournaments.
-His teams have won a Southern Section Championship (2012) and two Southern Section Divisional Championships (2012 & 2016).
-They have made five appearances in the Southern Section Divisional Championship game (2010, 2012, 2013, 2016 and 2017) and ten trips to the semi-finals.
-His teams have compiled an overall record of 189-36, for an .840% winning percentage.
+Since he took over the program in 2010, the Sea Kings have appeared in all 14 CIF post-season playoff tournaments.
+His teams have won two Southern Section Championships (2012 & 2023) and two Southern Section Divisional Championships (2012 & 2016).
+They have made six appearances in the Southern Section Divisional Championship game (2010, 2012, 2013, 2016, 2017 and 2023) and twelve trips to the semi-finals.
+His teams have compiled an overall record of 224-46, for an .829% winning percentage.
 Mix's 2012 Sea King team was the first in CIF lacrosse history to win the Southern Section championship with an undefeated record (24-0).

 In addition to his role as the school's head lacrosse coach, Mix is also the Student Advocate & Family Liaison at CDM.
 He works with students, faculty, families and administrators to seek sustainable solutions to the many challenges young people and their families face during their middle school and high school years.